rodydavis/firestore_sqlite/README.md

 ### Schema Changes

-Given an object with two field:
+Given an object with two fields:

 ```json
 {